Image Requirements for Prints

 - RGB only - Don't convert your files to CMYK

 - Use sRGB color profile (important, please read below)

-- 300 dpi (see below if upscaling images)
+- 300 pixels per inch (see below if upscaling images).

 - Maximum file size 100MB

 - Avoid unnecessary texts and letterboxing on the image (see below)

 We work with a variety of print manufacturers with their own printers.
 Because of this, we need general consistency in colors.

 We recommend using sRGB (Standard RGB), which is a widely used color space supported by most software, monitors and printers.

 Do not use "Adobe RGB", which may cause printed and display colors to appear dull compared to what you see on screen

 PPI (Pixels Per Inch) x Length in inches